 Now here’s my situation and you might laugh at me on this one.
 I remember there was another woman in labor that afternoon, she’s in the other room but I can hear her moaning from my bed.
 I proudly shared to the medical staff assigned to me that when I was in labor with my first baby, I wasn’t that noisy.
 I expected something like that to happen but again, I was wrong.
 At 6:45 PM, I started feeling the urge to push but doctors said it’s still not the time because I was only 7cm dilated.
 So what else can I do???
 I tried not to push but the urge and contractions were getting stronger and more painful and I was left with no choice but to moan and scream.
 Funny right?
 What’s even funnier was the punching I did to the wall and to the table beside me.
 And oh, I even grabbed the arm of the medical staff just so he can massage my back while I was punching the table!
 Honestly, I am smiling while typing right now.
 I really looked and sounded like a woman who would give birth for the first time!
 Haha!

 Anyway, that scene lasted for more than 1 hour (insane right?) and at 8:00 PM, I was already 9cm dilated.
 My water broke and the doctors finally let me practice pushing so my baby would go down.
 At 8:30, I dilated to 10cm and finally, it’s time to go to the delivery room.
 Yehey, bring it on – I said to myself!
 I remember saying this to myself also when I gave birth to Louise but I had Fred that time beside me in the delivery room.
-This time around, we weren’t able to get the assigned doctor’s approval on time so I was all by myself while Fred’s just waiting in our room (how lucky he is!).
+This time around, we weren’t able to get the assigned doctor’s approval on time so I was all by myself while Fred’s just waiting in our room (lucky him!).

 In the delivery room, I got more frustrated when the doctor said my baby went up and that I have to push more again to let her go down.
 I can’t remember how many times I push, I just looked at the clock.
 There was a point I felt like giving up but thankfully at 8:42 PM, my baby finally came out!
 That very moment, I felt like it was all just a dream.
 I kept saying to myself that my baby’s finally here.
 She was then put on my breast, I then checked her fingers and toes and all parts of her body, thankfully all are ok!
 The nurses took her away for some cleaning and measuring and then I remember asking why she’s not crying hard.
 I don’t know what the nurse did but I remember her saying “Oh requested by mommy” and then my baby cried hard, it was such a relief!
 I’m so glad it’s over!
 Of course, I thank God for guiding me all throughout my pregnancy and delivery.
 Fred and I were trying to have our second baby for 10 months and finally, she’s here!
 Everyone, meet Martina Bryleigh!